 WHETHER OR NOT YOU EXPECT TO ATTEND THE ANNUAL MEETING IN PERSON, PLEASE PROMPTLY COMPLETE, SIGN, DATE AND MAIL THE ENCLOSED PROXY CARD.
 A SELF-ADDRESSED ENVELOPE IS ENCLOSED FOR YOUR CONVENIENCE.
 NO POSTAGE IS REQUIRED IF MAILED IN THE UNITED STATES.
 YOU MAY REVOKE YOUR PROXY AND VOTE IN PERSON BY FOLLOWING THE INSTRUCTIONS ON PAGE 3 OF THE PROXY STATEMENT.
-If you own shares in a brokerage account, your vote is even more important to us this year because of recent New York Stock Exchange Rule changes.
-Unlike in previous years, your broker can no longer vote your shares in proposals to elect directors unless you provide voting instructions to your broker.
-Therefore, it is very important that you exercise your right as a stockholder and vote on all proposals, including the election of directors.
+If you own shares in a brokerage account, your vote is even more important to us this year because of recent New York Stock Exchange rule changes.
+Your broker can not vote your shares in proposals regarding the election of our directors, approval of the compensation of our named executive officers or the selection of the frequency for voting in future years on the compensation of our named executive officers unless you provide voting instructions to your broker.
+Therefore, it is very important that you exercise your right as a stockholder and vote on all proposals.